 A Turkish translator by trade, Damian Harris-Hernandez co-founded the Refugee Translation Project in 2017 as an urgent response to the growing requests he was receiving to translate asylum applications following the post-coup attempt crackdown in Turkey.
 Unable to handle the volume of requests and reluctant to charge for services, he initiated a crowdfunding campaign at the suggestion of his wife, Jennifer.
 Since founding RTP, he has built a network of translators and donors to expand the size and scope of the organization.
 Prior to his career in translating, Damian worked as a youth educator at Recycle-A-Bicycle, an environmental education non-profit.
 He trained foreign-born teenagers in bicycle mechanics and environmental stewardship in a program that placed the students in related jobs, giving them an employment advantage while still in high school.
 He holds a bachelor’s degree in Middle Eastern, South Asian, and African Studies from Columbia University, where he learned Turkish.
 Damian also teaches English to refugees living in Europe via online classes.

 Mohamed Khelifi, (Hammadi Khlifi) is a law graduate and writer from Tunisia.
 Graduate from Penn State University and Carthage University.
-He worked in several human rights organizations in Tunisia and New York such as The World Federalist Movement/Institute for Global Policy, The World Organization Against Torture and I Watch Organization/Transparency International.
-Mohamed has published two novels: “Escape” in 2016 that was awarded the Rambourg Foundation Award for Art and Culture, Dhawat National Students Bureau Award. and ” prose not for publication” in 2019.
-Mohamed has published in several journals in the World such as “DAWN” in D.C, Ultra Sawt in Doha, and “Akhbaroukom” journal in Beirut.
+He worked in several human rights organizations in Tunisia and New York such as the World Federalist Movement/Institute for Global Policy, the World Organization Against Torture and I Watch Organization/Transparency International.
+Mohamed has published two novels: Escape in 2016 that was awarded the Rambourg Foundation Award for Art and Culture, Dhawat National Students Bureau Award, and Prose Not For Publication in 2019.
+Mohamed’s work has also appeared in several journals around the world, including DAWN in D.C, Ultra Sawt in Doha, and Akhbaroukom in Beirut.
 Mohamed also participated in several social movements against corruption and impunity in the Tunisian government such as “I Will Not Forgive” and “Free Writers.”